-Ask the Expert: Mary Lyon, Laboratory Technician
+Ask The Expert: Mary Lyon, Laboratory Technician

-In the latest in our ‘Ask the Expert’ series, we spoke to Laboratory Technician Mary Lyon about her work at AW Hainsworth and her day-to-day responsibilities.
+We spoke to Laboratory Technician Mary Lyon about her work at AW Hainsworth and her day-to-day responsibilities.

 When did you start working at AW Hainsworth?